The Secret to Creating Impactful Company Values in 2026

 Similarly, when you think about your startup values, you want those to reflect your target audience’s values.
 Going off into the weeds or being uneducated about what they care about can turn customers off.
 This isn’t about being fake; it’s about aligning with your customers through your shared values in a way that resonates with them.
 Your company values should feel authentic to the customer, and there are a couple of reasons why.

-Why Customer Values Are So Important
+Why Customer Values Are So Important in 2026

 People’s Buying Habits Are Driven by Value